Question 1: Do I need to have a bachelor’s degree to apply?

 Question 2: Do you require a minimum GPA to apply?

 Yes.
-You must achieve a minimum overall, prerequisite, and science GPA of 3.00 in order to apply.
-You must meet the minimum GPA requirement at the time of application and maintain through matriculation.
-Non-prerequisite courses in which Credit or Pass was earned will be calculated into your overall/cumulative GPA as a “C.” Visit the requirements page for a complete list of requirements.
+Candidates must have a minimum overall, prerequisite, and science GPA of 3.00 to apply.
+You must meet the minimum GPA requirements at the time of application and maintain the minimum through matriculation.
+Non-prerequisite courses in which Credit or Pass was earned will be calculated into your overall/cumulative GPA as a “C.” NOTE: Due to COVID-19, pass grades will be calculated as a “B” grade for courses taken in 2020 and for which a “pass” was earned.
+All courses completed prior to and after 2020 will be calculated as a “C” grade.
+Pass will only be accepted for prerequisite courses taken in 2020 (Fall, Winter, Spring, and Summer terms).

-None!
-This is a good question to ask other schools, as some will require between 1000 and 5000 hours of experience prior to application.
-However, a history of ongoing community service/involvement is an essential consideration for admission to our Master of Science in Physician Assistant Studies program, and the more hours you have, the more competitive your application will be.
+None.
+However, a history of ongoing community service/involvement is an essential consideration for admission to our program, and the more hours you have, the more competitive your application will be.
+Those without community service/involvement will not be eligible for consideration.

 Question 6: Do you give preference to California residents?